MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/using-mobilefirst-developer-cli-to-manage-mobilefirst-artifacts.md

 mfpdev app push
 ```

+**Example:** scope mapping to security checks can be performed in the MobileFirst Operations Console, and then be pulled from  the server using the abve command.
+The downloaded .zip file is stored in the project's **[root directory]/mobilefirst** folder, and can be later used with the `mfpdev app push` to upload it to a different MobileFirst Server, allowing for fast configuration and setup by re-using the predefined configuration.

 ## Managing and Testing Adapters
 It is possible to manage MobileFirst Adapters with the command `mfpdev adapter <option>`.